 Opportunities with SFBHN

-- Ability to travel to various meeting/conferences for the agency.
-Excellent interpersonal skills, communicate effectively with peers and management.
+Ability to travel to various meetings/conferences/monitoring for the agency.